Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 * A block specification, in the form `<block id>[states][tag]`
 * An entity reference, which is analougus to a target selector.
 * A block reference, which refers to a block at a position.
-* An item reference, which refers to an item in a block
+* An item reference, which refers to an item in a block/entity
 * A json text component, interpreted as though by `/tellraw`
 * A number value
 * A String value

 All values can be printed in chat, possibly with a tooltip that appears when it hovered over (it is implementation defined for each type if the tooltip is shown and what gets shown):

-* If the value is an item specification, block specification, or entity specification, prints the form representation of the block.
+* If the value is an item specification, block specification, or entity specification, prints the representation of that specification.
 It is implementation defined if any optional components are printed if that optional component is empty or the default.
 * If the value is an entity reference, that refers to a player, prints the name of the the player.
 * If the value is an entity reference that refers to any other entity, prints the uuid of the entity selected by the reference, followed by (in parentheses) the specification of the entity.
 * If the value is a block reference, prints the position of the block, followed by the block specification.